-Car insurance firm esure has owned half of GoCompare since 2010 and now owns the rest of the business in a $190 million deal, including Parsons’ 23%.
+Car insurance firm esure has owned half of GoCompare since 2010 and now owns the rest of the business in a deal worth over $180 million, including Parsons’ 23%.

 She sold it on condition that the firm – which she refers to as ‘her baby’ – would remain headquartered in South Wales.